igorskyflyer/igorskyflyer/TESTIMONIALS.md

 ## PHP, HTML and CSS Template Rework

-> “_Great as always :) Fixed my broken HTML and CSS template in a matter of minutes!_”
+> “_Great as always :) Fixed my broken PHP, HTML and CSS template in a matter of minutes!_”
 >
 > ---
 >